changliao1025/pyflowline/docs/source/algorithm/algorithm.rst

 Structured mesh
 ==============================

-In general, the mesh generator creates mesh cells one by one in a pre-defined row-column order.
+In general, the mesh generator creates mesh cells one by one in a pre-defined row-column order starting from the lower left corner.
 The generator calculates the locations of all vertices of each mesh cell.
-The coordinates may be converted back to GCS depending on whether the mesh is GCS or PCS.
+The coordinates will be converted back to GCS if the mesh is in PCS.

 Usually, the domain's boundary is defined in the configuration file, and the algorithm starts from the lower left.